-After computation has completed and the KPI metric has been reported back to DTP, you can add a Metrics widget to your DTP dashboard and choose a metric associated with your security compliance guidelines from the Metric drop-down menu.
-The value in the drop-down menu comes from the Metric Name field in the profile (see Configuration).
-Refer to Adding Widgets for additional information about adding widgets to DTP dashboards.
+After computation has completed and the KPI metric has been reported back to DTP, you can add a Metrics widget to your DTP dashboard and choose Key Performance Indicator from the Metric drop-down menu.
+See Adding Widgets for additional information.

 The widget will display the metric according to your specifications.

-Click on a link in the report to view the data in the Metrics Explorer.
+Click on the widget to view details in the Metrics Explorer.